WindowsVista42/ThreadPool/README.md

 int main() {
   ThreadPool thread_pool = ThreadPool(); // by default uses the number of threads on your system

+  // add work to the threadpool
   thread_pool.push(some_work);
   thread_pool.push(some_work);
   thread_pool.push(some_work);
   thread_pool.push(some_work);

-  thread_pool.join();
+  // begin working and wait for all threads to finish thread_pool.join();
 }
 ```